defencedigital/moduk-service-manual/src/secure-by-design/ask-a-question.md

 ## Join a Secure by Design event

-We run regular events to share updates and answer your questions.
+We run regular calls and events to share updates and answer your questions.
 You can [check when the next event is]().

 ## Send an email